vigneshpai2003/iiserpune-login-daemon/README.md

 This is a python script that logs into IISER Pune LAN automatically (in daemon mode) or when required.

+## Dependencies

+This program stores and accesses credentials locally, a compatible system keyring is required for this to work correctly, the compatibility status is give here: https://pypi.org/project/keyring/.
+GNOME and KDE keyrings are supported.

+To optionally send notifications, `notify-send` is required to be installed.

 ## Installation

 ### Flakes